 Find more ways to fill your school break with our Ultimate Summer Guide to Family Fun in the Twin Cities.

-Nickelodeon Universe is Mall of America’s indoor amusement park and fits the bill when the sun won’t shine.
+The Mall of America’s indoor amusement park fits the bill when the sun won’t shine.
 Make the most of your trip to the mega mall with our floor-by-floor Mall of America Family Guide.